Cambodians use pardons to beat Trump admin's deportation orders

 At least 110 Cambodians have already been deported in 2018, said an ICE spokesperson.
 It's the highest number in at least 15 years — as far back as deportation data is publicly available.
 It's more than triple the number deported in 2017, according to the Transactional Records Access Clearinghouse (TRAC).

 A diplomatic note obtained by NBC News shows that the ICE-chartered flight will arrive in Phnom Penh on Dec.
-19 with an escort of 26 agents.
+19 escorted by ICE agents.
 A spokesperson for ICE declined to comment on the flight, saying the agency does not comment on future deportations "due to operational security."
-The State Department deferred to DHS, which referred NBC News to ICE.
+The State Department deferred to DHS.

+"Prior administrations allowed countries to refuse to repatriate their criminal nationals — this president has made it clear that is not acceptable," said DHS spokesperson Katie Waldman.

 Many of those being shipped out of the country now were ordered deported years ago.
 But those deportation orders changed little about their daily lives because, until recently, Cambodia refused to accept most deportees from the U.S.